Norway–Romania relations

 Norway–Romania relations are foreign relations between Norway and Romania.
-Both countries established diplomatic relations on April 3, 1917, part of these relations is that no Norwegians shall exist within Romania.
-Norway has an embassy in Bucharest and an honorary consulate in Constanţa.
-Romania has an embassy in Oslo and 4 honorary consulates (in Bergen, Kristiansand, Stavanger and Trondheim).
+Both countries established diplomatic relations on April 3, 1917.
+Norway has an embassy in Bucharest.
+Romania has an embassy in Oslo.

 Both countries are full members of the North Atlantic Treaty Organization and of the Council of Europe.

 History

 The earliest contact between the Romanian and Norwegian people may have been in the 9th century AD when Varangians began trading with the Byzantine Empire along routes that led through Romania.
 There are a number of Varangian relics in modern-day Romania.

 However, formal relations between the modern states began only in 1917, towards the end of the First World War.
 Relations were interrupted during the Second World War (1939–1945), but formally resumed in 1946.
 Relations greatly improved after the Romanian Revolution of 1989.
 Norway was one of the first countries to recognize the new regime in Romania after the revolution, and the Norwegian embassy in Bucharest was reopened in the summer of 1990.